openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 5. Update the ticket with relevant information on the technology (see section above for suggested details) and anticipated timeline.
 See [Suggested-Timeline] section for suggestions on possible timelines.
-Continue to update the ticket description with stakeholder feedback as applicable.
+Continue to update the ticket description with stakeholder feedback as applicable and update to "Accepted" once it's been decided that there's alignment.

 6. Clearly mark the technology in question as deprecated as described in the [Mark-for-Deprecation] section.

-7. Once the above steps are done, annotate the JIRA ticket with “deprecated - pending removal” state.
+7. Once the above steps are done, annotate the JIRA ticket with “Deprecated” state.

 Removal steps
 -------------

-1. Once an item that is “deprecated - pending removal” is ready to be removed in accordance with the agreed upon timeline, it should be moved to “In progress”
+1. Once an item that is “Deprecated” is ready to be removed in accordance with the agreed upon timeline, it should be moved to “Removing”

 2. Relevant parties should be kept apprised of any delays or issues that arise by updating the corresponding JIRA ticket.